 In general, you need to follow these steps:

 - Generate CA private and public keys using OpenSSL.

 - Create server key and certificate signing request (CSR).

-- Ensure the Common Name matches the hostname used to connect to Docker.
+- Ensure that the Common Name matches the hostname used to connect to Docker.

 - Sign the public key with the CA.

-- Configure the Docker daemon to accept connections from clients which provide a trusted certificate from your CA, for example:
+- Configure the Docker daemon to accept connections from clients that provide a trusted certificate from your CA, for example:

 $ dockerd -H tcp://0.0.0.0:2376 -H fd:// --tlsverify=true --tlscacert=ca.pem --tlscert=cert.pem --tlskey=key.pem $other_args

 - -H tcp:0.0.0.0:2376 makes the Docker API available for all external IP addresses on port 2376.
 This is the port number you have to provide in section Docker Credentials of the sensor settings.